The European Society of Aesthetics conference is to take place online on June 21 – 23 2021. Please, save the date.

 • Professor David Davies (McGill)

-Professor Bence Nanay (Antwerp)
+• Professor Bence Nanay (Antwerp)

-Call for abstracts
+Call for Abstracts

+We invite papers from all traditions and on any topic in philosophical aesthetics, and both systematic and historical presentations are acceptable.
 Submissions must be long abstracts (800-1200 words in length) presenting not only the main ideas and claims of the paper, but also the arguments in favour of them.
 We encourage the presentation of submissions in English, but submissions in other major European languages will be considered equally.
-For each talk, there will be time for a 20-25 minute presentation, with about another 20 minutes designated for discussion.
-Please note that full paper submissions will not be accepted and submissions are limited to one per person.
+Full paper submissions will not be accepted and submissions are limited to one per person.

+Please use the PDF-file format for submission and render your text completely anonymous (metadata included) to allow for blind refereeing.
 To submit your long abstract, please use the EasyChair online submission system (first-time users will be asked to register with EasyChair):

 Fabian Dorsch ESA Essay Prize

 The European Society for Aesthetics arranges an essay prize for PhD students and early career scholars (max. three years from the doctorate) in connection with its yearly conference.
 Former winners of the prize are not eligible to participate.

 The prize consists of stipend of 500 €.
 The winning essay will be considered for publication in the journal Estetika: The European Journal of Aesthetics.
 For more information on the journal please visit https://estetikajournal.org/